-Is a Sports League Required to Provide a Refund of Prepaid Fees Due to Closure Because of Covid19?
+Should a Sports League Provide a Refund on Prepaid Fees Due to Shutdown Because of Coronavirus?

-Although the Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Recreational Facilities and Therefore All League Games, How Hard to Push the Issue Should be Carefully Considered Lest the Player Offend the Team or League and Lose the Opportunity to Join and Play in the Future.
+The Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Recreational Facilities and Thus All League Games; However, How Hard a Player Pushes the Issue Should be Carefully Considered Lest the Player Offend the Team or League and Lose the Opportunity to Join and Play in the Future.

 A Helpful Guide For How to Evalute a Legal Position Regarding Prepaid Fees Involving Recreational Sports League Contracts